Skip to main content Skip to footer

 · If the referring physician requires MRI images, no DVD is provided.
 Your images can be accessed in Pockethealth once the exam is reported.

 · If sedation is needed, your physician must prescribe medication in advance.
 Do not take sedatives before arriving; consult with the MRI technologist first before taking them for the best timing.
+Please note that HHCC MRI does not provide any sedation medication to our patients.

 · You must have a support person to drive you home if sedated, or your exam may be rescheduled.